Skip to main content

 My research focuses on gender in agriculture, incorporating the fields of gender, body and identity and rural sociology.
 My PhD research examined the relationship between gender identities and inequalities by speaking to women farmers in England about their experiences of being situated within a traditionally masculine industry.
 Drawing on this, my teaching and research addresses ethnographic and feminist methodologies with a specific interest in reflexivity, positionality and conducting research on the move.

-A queer feminist researcher, my work is positioned at the intersections of media and culture, gender, sexuality, sociology of the body, sociology of dance, queer theory, online harms and citizen attitudes towards AI-driven technologies.
+A queer feminist researcher working at the intersections of media and culture, gender, sexuality, sociology of the body, queer theory, sociology of dance, online harms and citizen attitudes towards AI technologies.

 Lecturer (Assistant Professor) in Cultural Studies, Media Studies, and Digital Humanities